drench/futilities/README.markdown

     If you work on several different Wordpress sites, you may want wpdb.
     Even if you only work on a single Wordpress site, you may want wpdb.

-    wpdb is a wrapper around mysql that looks in your working directory for a 'wp-config.php' file.
-If it finds one, it grabs the host name, database name, username and password for it and executes mysql, saving you time and money (or maybe just time, if you're doing it fixed-rate or worse, gratis).
+    wpdb is a wrapper around mysql that looks in (and around!) your working directory for a 'wp-config.php' file.
+If it finds one, it grabs the host name, database name, username and password for it and executes mysql, saving you time and/or money (or maybe just time, if you're doing it fixed-rate or worse, gratis).

     Example:

         % cd /path/to/some/wordpress/site
         % echo "show tables;" | wpdb

+    Look, you don't even have to be in the root directory:

+        % cd /path/to/some/wordpress/site/wp-admin/css
+        % echo "select count(*) from wp_users" | wpdb

     But that's not all!
 It will run mysqldump instead if you ask it to:

-        % cd /path/to/some/wordpress/site
+        % cd /path/to/some/wordpress/site/wp-includes/js/tinymce
         % wpdb --exec=mysqldump > /tmp/wp-snapshot.sql

-    You can also point it at a Wordpress install in another directory:
+    You can also explicitly point at a Wordpress install in another directory:

         % wpdb --wp_conf=/path/to/another/wordpress/site